sampsyo/cs6120/content/blog/2019-10-26-lazy-code-motion/index.md

 this.
 It includes excellent generic graph data structures and a framework for implementing dataflow analyses over graphs.

-There were some mismatches between the dataflow analyses in [1] and the Ocamlgraph dataflow framework.
+There were some mismatches between the dataflow analyses presented by Drechsler et al. [1] and the Ocamlgraph dataflow framework.
 The biggest issue was that the Ocamlgraph framework made it hard to refer to results of other dataflow passes in later ones.
 I worked around this by tagging every basic block in the CFG with a map of "attributes" and writing Ocaml functors like `MakeDataflow` that require their input module to include an `attr_name` field.
 When you run a dataflow analysis created with `MakeDataflow`, it saves the results of the analysis at each basic block into the attributes map under the `attr_name` key.

 The analyses were easy to write down once there was structure in place for defining them.
 For example, here is the definition of an available expressions